-DOES HEALTH INSURANCE PAY MY MEDICAL BILLS FOR CAR ACCIDENT INJURY?
+WILL HEALTH INSURANCE PAY MEDICAL BILLS FOR CAR ACCIDENT INJURY?

 Our car accident attorneys are frequently asked if health insurance will pay for medical bills if the injury is caused by an auto accident.
 The answer is yes and no. When you are injured in a car accident in Minnesota, your auto insurance comes with No-Fault coverage that will pay for up to $20,000 in medical bills.
 Your car insurance by law is required to pay your medical bills from the accident before your health insurance or medical insurance pays anything.

 Occasionally when you talk to a health insurance representative, they will say they do not have to pay medical bills for a car accident.
 However, what they mean is that they usually don’t have to pay the first $20,000 in medical bills.
-Once you exceed that amount, or if the auto insurance refuses to pay for any reason, you just need to provide your medical insurance with a letter showing that the auto insurance refuses to pay, and then your health insurance will have to pay.
+Once you exceed that amount, or if the auto insurance refuses to pay for any reason, your health insurance will pay.
+You just need to provide your medical insurance with a letter showing that the auto insurance refuses to pay, or that you have used up the $20,000.